 Contemporary Boutique Schooling

-A no nonsense approach where old world values meets contemporary teaching practices, in which, a reciprocal relationship is fostered between teacher and student, alike, in a boutique learning environment.
+A no nonsense approach where old world values meets contemporary teaching practices, in which, a reciprocal relationship is fostered between teacher and student in a Boutique learning environment.

 From Sagan's teaching staff, we expect, not only, that students be taught the skill of critical thinking and are prepared for international examinations, but also that students are able to envisage life beyond Sagan Academy and the challenges that would face them at university or college or in work environments.